 - Capstone—hands-on management of forestland

 - The FERM—student Enterprise that provides advanced instruction in key forest-management tools, techniques, and technology

 - Integrated Field Practicum (Fall Camp)—unique experience that blends classroom study with hands-on, field-based learning opportunities and skills acquisition

 - TreeHouse—residential learning community for first-year students who share a hall with others in their major

 - Otter River Cabin—log cabin in the heart of the wilderness where you can relax and socialize with other students

-- Advance instruction in ecosystem restoration, communications, biotechnology, and cutting-edge science
+- Advanced instruction in ecosystem restoration, communications, biotechnology, and GIS